-These are polygamous birds.
-They are a cavity-nesting species and place their nest in a large hollow tree or suitable nest box 10-60 feet above the ground, lining the nest sparsely with down feathers.
+Muscovy ducks are polygamous birds.
+They are a cavity-nesting species and place their nest in a large hollow tree or suitable nest box 10-60 feet above the ground, lining the nest sparsely with soft down feathers.
 Males have little to do with hatchling care or nesting duties, and females incubate the eggs for 34-36 days.

 After hatching, the precocial chicks are ready to leave the nest quickly, and the female parent continues to care for and guide the hatchlings for 70-85 days.

 Muscovy ducks are not at risk for severe population declines, though hunting activities in their native range can affect overall numbers.
-It can also be critical to preserve the genetic purity of wild muscovy ducks so the increasing spread of feral colonies does not intrude on the wild ducks' stability.
+It can also be critical to preserve the genetic purity of wild muscovy ducks so the increasing spread of feral colonies and hybridization does not intrude on the wild ducks' stability.

 Wild muscovy ducks are not a backyard species, but preserving local habitat and suitable nesting sites can help attract them to an area.
 Domestic muscovy ducks are often purchased as Easter ducklings and can be great pets or farm animals if they receive proper care.
 In urban areas where the ducks are abandoned or escape, feral colonies can quickly become a nuisance and may be culled by the authorities.